marwanm-dev/Devto-clone/DEVTODOS.md

 Reply deletion results in deletion of another only until refresh

 Detection of what inputs changed on post edit (do not reupload the same image!)

+OnCreating a post make date like '1 hour ago' etc..

 _STANDBY SOLUTIONS_